GSA/challenges-and-prizes/_all-challenges/1117-automated-streams-analysis-for-public-safety-asaps-prize-challenge-contest-1.md

   **Winners of ASAPS Contest 1 – Concept Paper**

   NIST awarded the following six teams $30,000 each for their novel approaches to extracting information from multimodal data streams.
 Two teams tied as winners for Topic 2; thus, NIST awarded six awards – one more than initially planned.
+You may learn more about the winning solutions at [PSCR’s ASAPS Contest1](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/past-prize-challenges/2020-automated-stream-analysis) webpage.

   ![List of ASAPS Contest 1 - Concept Paper winners]({{site.baseurl}}/assets/netlify-uploads/asaps-winners.png "Winners of ASAPS Contest 1 – Concept Paper")